 Male Mourning Warbler; ISO 400; F6.3; 1/400 sec; Exposure compensation -1/3.
 I moved exposure compensation from -2/3 (for a neutral background) to -1/3 because of the slightly lighter background.
 This bird also does not have very bright highlights so 0 (zero) would have worked as well.

 Male Cape May Warbler; ISO 400; F7.1; 1/250 sec; Exposure compensation -1 and 1/3.
 This example is not cropped.
-The overall tone is quite a bit darker than neutral, and I considered the bird’s very bright yellow on the side of its neck.
-So exposure compensation moves 2/3 of a stop – it goes from -2/3 (for a neutral background) to -1 and 1/3.
-I also purposely left this image completely unprocessed so the overall tone of the background could easily be seen.
+The overall tone was quite a bit darker than neutral, and I considered the bird’s very bright yellow on the side of its neck.
+So exposure compensation moves 2/3 of a stop.
+It goes from -2/3 (for a neutral background) to -1 and 1/3.
+I also purposely left this image completely unprocessed so the overall tone of the background could be seen somewhat – it was lighter.
 During post processing I would pull up the dark areas somewhat.

 Note that when I refer to bright cloudy situations there is a range of “brightness” of the light hitting the subject.
 The brighter the light the more chances of the highlights being overexposed.
 So under those very bright conditions I often need to adjust exposure compensation -1/3 stop to the negative side for songbirds with especially bright highlights.
 For example, for an adult breeding plumage Blackburnian, Cape May, Magnolia, Black and white or Hooded Warbler, with a neutral background, I will adjust exposure compensation to -1 (from -2/3) so I do not blow out the highlights.

 CLOUDY LOW LIGHT EXAMPLES